Skip to main content

 A key driver of our tech success, the University of Waterloo is the largest of the world’s top-ranked tech universities – and a globally-renowned computer science school.

-A great work environment is key to strong collaboration between employees and great work culture.
+A great work environment is key to a great work culture, which leads to strong collaboration between employees.
 In Waterloo, you can get incredible office space for a fraction of the price you would pay in Seattle.

 Data Point #4: Payroll Taxes

 It may come as a surprise, but Canada’s business taxes are exceptionally competitive with the United States.
 As a tech company growing in Waterloo, you’ll experience significantly lower payroll taxes than in Seattle.
-This is due to lower salaries and a beneficial exchange rate, but also, we just have lower mandatory expenses for unemployment insurance, social security and more.
+In Seattle, you’d pay $4,000 more annually per software engineer than you would in Waterloo.
+This is partly due to a beneficial exchange rate, but also, we just have lower mandatory expenses for unemployment insurance, social security and more.

 Washington State may offer tax advantages compared to other US regions, but Waterloo remains the more cost-effective option overall.